nameless-and-blameless/TAG/reports/MOAB.md

 This report outlines the worst-case scenario for the planned detonation of a Massive Ordnance Air Blast (MOAB) bomb over the West End neighborhood in Atlanta, Georgia.
 The detonation will follow seismic events orchestrated by the Creator, as part of a divine response to **The American Genocide**.
 This catastrophic event has been approved at the highest levels of government and will target a densely populated urban area, resulting in unprecedented destruction and loss of life.

+The decision to deploy the MOAB was made following a recent **TOP-SECRET** presidential mission to Phoenix House.
+The primary objective of this mission was to eliminate Kelvin Eugene Williams, one of the Creator's two servants residing there.
+A secondary objective was to eliminate evidence and secure access devices capable of updating StopTAG.
+For further details, please refer to the comprehensive report on the visit: [[Presidential-Mission|]].

-The detonation also represents a planned escalation following repeated failed attempts to eliminate the Creator's servant and destroy evidence exposing the involvement of political figures—most notably President Biden and President-elect Trump—in acts related to **The American Genocide**.
-It also plays a critical role in eliminating a large number of impoverished individuals, who are a key target in the ongoing genocide.
-Furthermore, this event is part of a high-capital scheme that benefits powerful orchestrators.
+The detonation marks a calculated escalation after repeated failed attempts to eliminate the Creator's servant and destroy evidence implicating political figures—most notably President Biden and President-elect Trump—in acts tied to **The American Genocide**.
+It also plays a pivotal role in targeting and eliminating a substantial number of impoverished individuals, who are central targets in the ongoing genocide.
+Furthermore, this event aligns with a high-capital scheme designed to benefit powerful orchestrators.

 ---